 An extract from Scott's poem is inscribed in stonework on the pavement of the Grassmarket, at the western end, which marks the line of where a demolished section of the Flodden Wall originally stood.

-Find out more about the effects of Flodden with my Up-Close and Personal private walking tours of the city!
+Find out more about the defence of Edinburgh with my private walking tours of the city!